Roger Grimau

-Roger Grimau Gragera (born 14 July 1978) is a Spanish retired professional basketball player who last played for La Bruixa d'Or Manresa.
-He is a 1.96 m (6'5") tall swingman, that could also play as a point guard.
+Roger Grimau Gragera (born 14 July 1978) is a Spanish professional basketball coach and former player.
+He is the current head coach of Dinamo București of the Liga Națională.
+During his playing days, he was a 1.96 m tall swingman, that could also play as a point guard.

 Professional career

 Grimau quickly moved to continue a family legacy in the world of basketball.
 Like his father before him, and as his two younger siblings who would follow suit, Roger rose to the ranks as a professional basketball player.

 At Lleida, he propelled his team to the Liga ACB, Spanish basketball's premier division.
 He was the undoubted star of a young team which won promotion to the league.
 As well as being named an all-star in their promotion season, he also earned a move to his next club, FC Barcelona and with it, a call up to the Spain national team, with whom he won a gold medal at the 2001 Mediterranean Games.

 In July 2011, he signed a two-year contract with Bilbao Basket.
-He rested in the club until September 2014.
+He stayed in the club until September 2014.

 In June 2015, Grimau decided to retire from basketball.